NDIS Dietitians and

 • Cooking class setup with produce including celery, an apple, an orange pepper, and a carrot on a black table.
 There is a white bowl, a green apron with white text, a plate with nutrition information, and some papers.

-Group Cooking Classes
+Group NDIS Cooking Programs

 • A woman teaching a cooking class in a kitchen with a group of women listening.
 The woman wears an apron and holds a small container, standing in front of a kitchen counter with a bottle and a lemon on it.